Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Introduction

-{ One of the goals of this review is to highlight the commonalities and differences between the chromosphere and I/T in order to develop cross-disciplinary collaboration between the two communities, which typically use different approaches to the same fundamental physics.
-In doing so, we hope to identify important questions concerning the transition from weakly ionized dense mixtures to fully ionized tenuous plasmas linked by electromagnetic fields, and present methods by which we can enhance our physical understanding of such systems using improved analytical and numerical modeling of plasma-neutral coupling in the chromosphere and I/T. } The paper is structured as follows.
-In \S \ref{numbers}, we examine representative { time and space averaged} models of the chromosphere and I/T, and compare the two environments in terms of their fundamental neutral, plasma, and magnetic properties as well as some key dimensionless ratios.
-In \S \ref{equations}, we present the governing equations for a weakly ionized reacting plasma-neutral mixture. { In \S \ref{electrodynamics} we investigate in detail the physics and the equations that govern the coupling of the plasma components and neutral gas to each other and to the electromagnetic field.
+The paper is structured as follows.
+In \S \ref{numbers}, we examine representative static models of the chromosphere and I/T, and compare the two environments in terms of their fundamental neutral, plasma, and magnetic properties and some key dimensionless ratios.
+In \S \ref{equations}, we present the governing equations for a weakly ionized reacting plasma-neutral mixture. { In \S \ref{electrodynamics} we investigate in detail the physics and the equations that govern the coupling of the ionized plasma and neutral gas to each other and to the electromagnetic field.
 We compare the magnetization and mobility of the ionized component of the two environments and relate them to the evolution of electric currents.
 In \S \ref{mhd_ed_processes} we discuss processes which are examples of such coupling, and consider the contrasting approaches that the I/T and chromosphere communities use to describe essentially the same phenomena.
 In \S \ref{EM}, we address the transfer and dissipation of energy, first focusing on the state of the field's knowledge.
 Then we discuss the importance of the conversion of electromagnetic energy into thermal and kinetic energy, and look at the efficiency of plasma-neutral coupling in this energy transfer. }In \S \ref{rayleightaylor}, we present an illustrative analytical and numerical case study of the Rayleigh-Taylor instability, which is common to the chromosphere and I/T yet also highlights the contrasting conceptual and mathematical approaches employed by the two communities.
 We conclude in \S \ref{conclusions} with some parting thoughts about current challenges to our understanding of plasma-neutral coupling on the Sun and at the Earth.